smr547/cam86/README.md

 * [Kiev Astronomy Club forum](http://www.astroclub.kiev.ua/forum/index.php?topic=28929.0) -- original developers forum in the Ukraine
 * [Firmware repo by Luka Pravica](https://github.com/axsdenied/cam86_fw) -- with lots of references to online resources

+[ASCOM](https://ascom-standards.org/Developer/Alpaca.htm) -- a set of "standards" for astronomical devices operating in a Windows environment.
+Thanks to RESTful and network technologies the ASCOM "standard" become relevant to the Open Source community